cesar-guillen/Security-Notes/3. Network Technologies & Tools/Basic Network Infrastructure.md

 A common security issue with *stateless firewalls* is a missing deny rules which can then allow almost all traffic into the network.

 ##### Web Application Firewall
 A *WAF* is a firewall designed to protect web applications.
 The WAF is placed between the web server and the web server clients.
+It is commonly used to protect the web server from XSS attacks.

+A *WAF* should not replace the actual firewall it is simply an added layer of security to the network-based firewall.
+It is also important to note that before reaching the web server all traffic goes through the *WAF*.

+##### Next-Generation Firewall
+A *next-generation firewall (NGFW)* is an advanced firewall which adds new features . **First Generation** firewalls were packet-filtering, stateless, and could only block traffic evaluating individual packets. **Second Generation** firewalls introduced states which allowed firewalls to evaluate traffic based on the session state.

+An *NGFW* performs deep-packet inspections, adding application-level inspection as a core feature.
+The *NGFW* is aware of common application protocols like FTP and HTTP which allows it to detect potentially malicious traffic.

+*WAFs* and *NGFWs* both analyze information about all three layers of the OSI model, including the application layer.
+Therefore, they are known as ***Layer 7 firewalls***.

+## Failure Modes
+Security systems that enforce policies will experience failures.
+The designers of the system must choose one of two failure modes.

+1. **Fail-open** system allows everything to pass through the system when it fails.
+No security controls are available but there will be no disruption to traffic
+2. **Fail-closed** system allows nothing to pass through the system when it fails.
+No security policies are violated.